ESMValGroup/ESMValTool_Tutorial/_episodes/09-cmorization.md

 This will look for the original data in the `original-data-dir` folder and store the formatted data in the the output_dir path given in the configuration file.
 If `original-data-dir` is not specified ESMValTool looks for the data in the current directory.
-The options `--start` and `--end` can be added to command above to restrict the formatting of raw data to a time range.
+The options `--start` and `--end` can be added to the command above to restrict the formatting of raw data to a time range.
 They will be ignored if a specific dataset does not support this option (i.e. because all the data is provided as a single file).
 Valid formats are `YYYY`, `YYYYMM`, `YYYYMMDD`.
 The ``dataset-name`` needs to be identical to the